tardate/LittleCodingKata/security/ssl_cert_chains/README.md

 and one can inspect locally at `file:///System/Library/Security/Certificates.bundle/Contents/Resources/TrustStore.html` or with the Keychain Access utility program.

-However a quick check with one of the many SSL verification utilites on the net - [www.sslshopper.com](https://www.sslshopper.com/ssl-checker.html#hostname=https://www.redacted-domain.name/) - showed there was in fact an issue with the certificates being provided by the server.
+However a quick check with one of the many SSL verification utilities on the net - [www.sslshopper.com](https://www.sslshopper.com/ssl-checker.html#hostname=https://www.redacted-domain.name/) - showed there was in fact an issue with the certificates being provided by the server.